benlec/Trusted-Advisor-Remediator/README.md

 ### Overview
 AWS Trusted Advisor provides real time guidance to help users provision their resources following AWS best practices.
 You can now create configurable, rule-based events for automated actions based on AWS Trusted Advisor’s library of best-practice checks using Amazon CloudWatch Events.
-The sample functions provided help to automate Trusted Advisor best practices using Amazon Cloudwatch events and AWS Lambda.
+The sample functions provided help to automate Trusted Advisor best practices using Amazon Cloudwatch events and AWS Lambda or SSM Automation.

 ### Setup and Usage